gameballers/gameball-node/README.md

 The master branch of this repository contains the latest stable release of the SDK.
 ## Contact
 ---
-For usage questions\suggestions drop us an email at support[ at ]gameball.co.
+For usage questions\suggestions drop us an email at support@gameball.co.
 Please report any bugs as issues.